wagtail/rfcs/text/106-roadmap-updates.md

 Existing item – moving to "Future" to earmark more specific improvements / find a feature sponsor.

+### Headless preview

+Moving preview support for headless sites from a separate package to a built-in feature.

+For more information, see [RFC 100: Enhancing headless support](https://github.com/wagtail/rfcs/pull/100).

-### Headless preview & userbar
+### Headless userbar

-Adding built-in support for the Wagtail userbar in headless mode, including accessibility checks, and built-in headless preview support.
+Adding built-in support for the Wagtail userbar in headless mode, including accessibility checks, based on built-in preview support.

 For more information, see [RFC 100: Enhancing headless support](https://github.com/wagtail/rfcs/pull/100).